Conformal inflation in the metric-affine geometry: Introduction

 The further advantage of the $\alpha$-attractor is its compatibility with the local conformal symmetry.
-The conformal or scale invariance is an important concept in many physical contexts including cosmology (see, e.g., Ref.~\cite{Bars:2013yba} ).
+The conformal or scale invariance is an important concept in many physical contexts including cosmology (see, e.g., Ref.~\cite{Bars:2013yba}).
 We have however found neither the scale invariance nor the corresponding massless Nambu-Goldstone (NG) mode at low energy, so it must be broken explicitly or implemented as a local symmetry.
-The local conformal symmetry is also helpful for, e.g., supergravity embedding~\cite{Kallosh:2000ve,Ferrara:2010in}.
-Inflation with the local conformal symmetry called \emph{conformal inflation} has been studied well (see, e.g., Refs.~\cite{Kallosh:2013pby,Kallosh:2013hoa}), and the $\alpha$-attractor in this context can be understood as the pseudo NG mode of the additional global symmetry with a small explicit breaking, so that the inflaton's potential is protected to be flat.
-However the local conformal invariance restricts the relation between the scalar kinetic term and its coupling to the Ricci scalar in the ordinary Riemannian geometry and thus the idea of conformal inflation cannot be freely generalized to other global symmetry groups.
-In fact natural inflation, which is also interpreted as the pseudo NG mode, cannot be implemented in a local-conformal way (see Ref.~\cite{Tang:2019olx} for an attempt to implement natural inflation in the local-conformal action by introducing the dynamical Weyl gauge field.)
+The local conformal symmetry is also helpful for, e.g., supergravity embedding~\cite{Kallosh:2000ve,Ferrara:2010in} (see also, e.g., Refs. \cite{Buchmuller:2012ex,Choudhury:2013zna,Buchmuller:2013zfa,Ishiwata:2018dxg}).
+Inflation with the local conformal symmetry called \emph{conformal inflation} has been studied well (see, e.g., Refs.~\cite{Kallosh:2013pby,Kallosh:2013hoa}).
+The $\alpha$-attractor in this context can be understood as the pseudo-NG mode of the additional global symmetry with a small explicit breaking, so that the flatness of inflaton’s potential is protected.
+However the local conformal invariance restricts the relation between the scalar kinetic term and its coupling to the Ricci scalar in the ordinary Riemannian geometry and thus the idea of conformal inflation cannot be freely generalised to other global symmetry groups.
+In fact natural inflation, which is also interpreted as the pseudo-NG mode, cannot be implemented in a local-conformal way (see Ref.~\cite{Tang:2019olx} for an attempt to implement natural inflation in the local-conformal action by introducing the dynamical Weyl gauge field.)

 In this Letter we show that these two classes of inflation: $\alpha$-attractor and natural inflation can be systematically understood by the local conformal symmetry and the slightly broken global symmetry in the framework of the metric-affine geometry where the metric and affine connection are treated as independent variables.
-This generalized geometry implies a possibility that many kinds of inflation could be further unified or some novel class of inflation could be developed in the context of the local conformal invariance.
+This generalised geometry implies a possibility that many kinds of inflation could be further unified or some novel class of inflation could be developed in the context of the local conformal invariance.
 Throughout this paper, we adopt the Planck unit $c=\hbar=\Mpl=1$ and the sign of the Minkowski metric is defined by $\eta_{\mu\nu}=\diag(-1,1,1,1)$.